gdsfactory/gdsfactory/README.md

 ![logo](https://i.imgur.com/v4wpHpg.png)

-gdsfactory: An open source platform for end to-end photonic chip design and validation.
+gdsfactory: An open source platform for end to-end chip design and validation.

 gdsfactory is a python library to design chips (Photonics, Analog, Quantum, MEMs, ...), objects for 3D printing or PCBs.

-You can describe your hardware in code (python or YAML), verify them (DRC, simulation, extraction) and validate them (to make sure they meet the specifications after fabrication).
+You can describe your hardware in code (python or YAML), verify it (DRC, simulation, extraction) and validate it (to make sure it meets your specifications after fabrication).

 ![workflow](https://i.imgur.com/abvxJJw.png)